Noovolari/leapp/README.md

 See setup [tutorial](.github/tutorials/TUTORIALS.md)

 ## AWS SSO
-Leapp with AWS SSO offers a unique advantage: the ability to make AWS SSO compatible with virtually any tools or library that uses AWS credentials.
+Leapp with [AWS Single Sign On](https://aws.amazon.com/single-sign-on/) offers a unique advantage: the ability to make AWS SSO compatible with virtually any tool or library that uses AWS credentials.
 If you are refraining from using AWS ORGANIZATION and AWS SSO because of incompatibilities with any of your daily tools or/and libraries, Leapp is the tool for you.

 ![image](.github/images/AWS_SSO_USE_CASE.png)